 How long is the Corfu to Albania ferry journey?

-I got the ferry from Corfu to Albania using Finikas lines, but each time I travelled in a different type of boat.
+I got the ferry from Corfu to Albania with Finikas lines, but each time I travelled in a different type of boat.
 There’s a considerable difference between travelling by ferry or by the Flying Dolphin speed boat.
-A ferry boat to Saranda should take about 70 minutes, and a speed boat takes around half an hour.
+A ferry boat from Corfu to Saranda should take about 70 minutes, and a speed boat only takes around half an hour.

 I travelled out from Corfu to Albania by ferry.
 Although I’ll be honest- that hadn’t been the plan.

 Rather awkwardly the journey to Saranda was delayed by several hours, thanks to some incredibly choppy water.
-Despite the annoyance of having to wait for several hours, I was extremely glad the ferry left when it was a bit safer to sail-as the journey was more like sitting on a rollercoaster than a casual ferry.
+Despite the annoyance of having to wait for several hours, I was extremely glad the ferry left when it was a bit safer to sail-as even taking this into consideration, the journey was more like sitting on a rollercoaster than a casual ferry.
+I dread to think what the experience would have been like had we tried to sail earlier.
 (Even though the sun was shining and the waves no longer looked particularly insane.)

 But.
 That doesn’t mean I wasn’t hugely relieved to finally see Saranda’s port in the pink sunset sky as the journey came to an end.
 By the time we reached Albania the ferry had taken at least half an hour longer than expected.